notum-cz/strapi-plugin-content-versioning/README.md

 ✔️ We offer valuable assistance in developing custom STRAPI, web, and mobile apps to fulfill your requirements and goals.. <br>
 ✔️ With a track record of 100+ projects, our open communication and exceptional project management skills provide us with the necessary tools to get your project across the finish line.<br>
 📅 To initiate a discussion about your Strapi project, feel free to reach out to us via email at sales@notum.cz.
 We're here to assist you!

-# <br> 📣👨‍💻👩‍💻 Open call for help for an awesome plugin
-## History

-We believed this was a **key feature** that didn't appear too complex.

-Therefore, we rolled up our sleeves and got to work on it.
-We **quickly developed an alpha version** and were among the first to release plugins in the new marketplace.

-However, the arrival of **early adopters**, with **increasingly complex data structures** and unique use cases, gave us quite the brain-teaser.

-We called in our top brains and made further enhancements.
-Things were still going smoothly, but **after securing two amazing and highly important projects, our attention shifted**.
-Unfortunately, this meant leaving the plugin without the open-source love it deserved for some time.

-## <br /> Open call for help and a little bit of heads-up

-This plugin presents an enticing opportunity for a senior developer to delve into coding and have an enjoyable experience.

-Our senior developer Martin, the main author, is also available to answer your questions.

-Issues are emerging as people actively use the plugin.
-Just take a look - [https://github.com/notum-cz/strapi-plugin-content-versioning/issues](https://github.com/notum-cz/strapi-plugin-content-versioning/issues)

-<br> It could be **you** who makes this plugin great again!

-## <br /> The future and possibilities

-We strongly believe that this plugin has the potential to become one of the top 5 most widely used plugins in the marketplace.
-However, to turn this vision into reality, we need the support of fellow developers who can help us take it to the place it deserves to be.

-**Therefore, we extend an open call to all companies and solo developers to help us developing this plugin.**

-We are more than willing to accept and review pull requests (PRs) and address any questions you may have.

 # <br> Please contact us at sales@notum.cz